KIT-IAI/pyWATTS/docs/source/getting_started.rst

 will be automatically generated when the pipeline is run.
 In this folder, we find the following items:

+- *linear_regression_target.png*: A plot of the 24 training targets against time.
+- *linear_regression_target_2..png*: A plot of the 24 test targets against time.
-- *load_power_statistics_filter_power.png*: A plot of the load in Germany against time, taken from the power statistics source.
+- *rescale_scaler_power.png*: A plot of the 24 rescaled predictions on the training set against time.
-- *load_transparency_filter_transparency.png*: A plot of the load in Germany against time, take from the transparency platform source.
+- *rescale_scaler_power_2..png*: A plot of the 24 rescaled predictions on the test set against time.
-- *RmseCalculator.csv*: A CSV file containing the RMSE calculated.
+- *summary.md*: A summary of the training run, including the RMSE and runtimes.
-- *time_0_scaler_power_scaler_power.png*: A plot of the predicted load against time, based on the linear regression.
+- *summary_2..md*: A summary of the test run, including the RMSE and runtimes.

 Furthermore, *pickle* and *json* files containing information about the pipeline can be found in the folder ``pipe_getting_started``.